|

 Moral Realism

-The candidate for moral rightness I favor is moral realism of the sort which combines rational stance independence and empirical access to objective morally relevant feature.
+The candidate for moral rightness I favor is moral realism of the sort which combines rational stance independence and empirical testing of morally relevant objective features of the physical world.

-However, the vrisk argument doesn’t require moral rightness to work, and it is certainly not required that moral realism (as I conceive of it, or in other forms more generally) to be true.
+However, the VRisk argument doesn’t require moral rightness to be true to work, and it is certainly not required that moral realism (as I conceive of it, or in other forms more generally) to be true.

 Indirect Normativity to Mitigate Value Risk